100 Notable alumni of

 -

 Bradley William Soderberg is a men's college basketball coach.
-He is currently the Director of Scouting for the University of Virginia Cavaliers.
-Soderberg was previously head coach at Lindenwood, St. Louis, South Dakota State, Loras College, and was the interim head coach at Wisconsin.
+He is currently an assistant coach for the Millikin Big Blue of the College Conference of Illinois and Wisconsin (CCIW).
+Soderberg was previously head coach at Lindenwood, St. Louis, South Dakota State, Loras College, was the interim head coach at Wisconsin, and an assistant coach for the University of Virginia Cavaliers.

 -